TheNicanova/InvariantStopping/docs/src/index.md

 ```

-You can validate the success of the installation by running the following.
+You can validate the success of the installation by running the following toy example.

 ```@example 1